Revolt N Reign — How to play Guide

 Player 2 pre-game equalization

-Before Player 1's first turn, Player 2 may play one 0-IP card from their hand.
-Its effects do not resolve until the first Resolve Phase of actual play.
+Before Player 1 begins Turn 1, Player 2 may play one 0-IP card from hand.

 6